Parker McCollum: The Limestone Kid (2015)

 McCollum's debut album The Limestone Kid was recorded at Cedar Creek Recording in Austin, and includes styles such as Americana, Texas country, and folk-rock.
-McCollum handles vocals, acoustic guitar and harmonica, and his Austin-based backing band includes Kurt Grien on lead guitar, Jason Newberry on bass, Will Hoback on drums, and Charlie Magnone on keyboards and piano.
+McCollum handles vocals, acoustic guitar, and harmonica, and his Austin-based backing band included Kurt Grien on lead guitar, Jason Newberry on bass, Will Hoback on drums, and Charlie Magnone on keyboards and piano.
 Multi-instrumentalist Corby Schaub produced the album.
 Lloyd Maines contributed pedal steel guitar.

 McCollum wrote or co-wrote nine of the eleven tracks, and two of the songs were written by McCollum's family members.
 Many of the lyrics are about his experiences growing up in Limestone County, Texas, and the album's title is a reference to the nickname he earned working summers at a Limestone County ranch.
-The first single on the album, McCollum's original track "Meet You in the Middle," was released to Texas radio prior to the album.
+The first single on the album, McCollum's original track "Meet You in the Middle", was released to Texas radio prior to the album.